Posterior Lumbar Fusion (PLF)

 - You may be asked to have a neurological or psychological examination.

-- If taking aspirin or anti-inflammatory medications daily, stop these medications at least one week before the lumbar fusion surgery.
+- If you are taking aspirin or anti-inflammatory medications daily, stop these medications at least one week before the lumbar fusion surgery.

-- If you take prescription medications or other drugs, including herbals, ask your doctor how soon you should stop taking these before the lumbar fusion surgery.
+- If you take prescription medications or other drugs, including herbals and supplements, ask your doctor how soon you should stop taking these before the lumbar fusion surgery.